Mobile-first indexing statistics

 Search engines, including Google, factor site speed into their ranking algorithms, so slow mobile sites are likely to suffer in search results.
 In 2025, businesses must consider the impact of load time on both SEO and user experience, optimizing their sites for faster performance across all devices.
 As mobile usage grows, website speed will continue to be a crucial element in both user engagement and search engine rankings.

-BEST MOBILE-FIRST INDEXING STATISTICS 2025 #8.
-Mobile Commerce Is Projected to Account for 73% of the Global eCommerce Market by 2024
+BEST MOBILE-FIRST INDEXING STATISTICS 2026 #8.
+Mobile Commerce Is Projected to Account for 73% of the Global eCommerce Market

 Mobile commerce is expected to account for 73% of the global eCommerce market by 2024, signaling the growing importance of mobile-first strategies for online businesses.
 As more consumers turn to their mobile devices for shopping, businesses that provide a seamless mobile experience are positioned to capitalize on this growing market.
 This trend emphasizes the need for eCommerce sites to optimize their mobile experiences, from easy navigation to quick load times, to ensure a smooth transaction process.